Kapranov/taxgig_2020/apps/chat/README.md

 ## Features roadmap

 Feature:
-  As a client I want to be associated to a user so that other client can see who send messages
+- As a client I want to be associated to a user so that other client can see who send messages
+- As a client I want to create a user so that I can use the chat system
+- As a user I can send a private message to an existing user to that I can talk directly without using an existing room

 ## Doing

-- Find a way to handle all the access tokens
-- what happen when we try to connect to the chat with an invalid access token (e.g. 1) the token not exist or 2) no token provided) [cowbody documentation](https://ninenines.eu/docs/en/cowboy/1.0/guide/ws_handlers/)

 ## Todo

+- Extract a collaborator for the `WebSocketController`  that will be responsible to understand if there is a `user_session` for a given `access_token`
 - Update the UI in order to handle the new message format
 - Handle the connection when the provided access token is empty or not valid (no user session associated)